bvk/past/README.md

 This package reimplements the password-store management command `pass` under a new name `past`.
-Additionally, it comes with in-built support for a browser extension for Google Chrome.
-As of now, only GNU/Linux is supported.
+Additionally, it comes with in-built support for a browser extension for Google Chrome or Chromium.
+As of now, only Mac OS X and GNU/Linux are supported.

-You should already be a password-store user to use this package; otherwise, the functionality provided in this package is of no use to you.
-See passwordstore.org to learn more.
+You should already be a password-store user to use this package; otherwise, functionality provided in this package may not be useful to you.
+See [passwordstore.org](https://passwordstore.org) to learn about password-store.

 DEPENDENCIES
 ------------

 Past requires `git` and `gpg` tools for normal operations.
 You need to have `go` version `1.12` or above for installation.

+Please make sure that `git` and `gpg` tools are available in one of the default `PATH` directories (`/bin:/usr/bin:/usr/local/bin`).

 INSTALLATION
 ------------